Gateway Family Dental Blog

 Periodontal Disease Is Linked to Heart Disease

-While direct cause-and-effect hasn’t been established in scientific studies, periodontitis has been associated with heart disease in a number of studies.
+While direct cause-and-effect hasn’t been established in scientific studies, periodontitis has been associated with heart disease

-The link between the two conditions isn’t clear, but many researchers believe the key component is inflammation
+The link between the two conditions isn’t clear, but many researchers believe the key component is inflammation.

 While acute inflammation is a positive physiological response to bodily trauma, chronic inflammation is a prolonged period (over 6 months) of increased immune system response and dilated blood vessels.
 This can have a severe effect on many of the body’s organ systems.
 Notably, it has been linked to atherosclerosis, a condition characterized by the buildup of plaque on the artery walls.